The tool that should

 Type wrong.
 Find right.

-BetterWinTab ships a custom fuzzy matching engine built for the way developers actually type under pressure: fast, imprecise, multi-word, cross-field.
-It's not a Contains() check.
-It's a scoring algorithm with consecutive bonuses, word-boundary rewards, and multi-token decomposition — inspired by fzf, built in C#, optimized for window metadata.
+A custom fuzzy matching engine built for the way developers type under pressure: fast, imprecise, multi-word, cross-field.
+Consecutive bonuses, word-boundary rewards, and multi-token decomposition - inspired by fzf, built in C#.

 It's the interface.